-Join Curt Frye for an in-depth discussion in this video Repeating a task using a For...Next loop, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Repeating a task using a For...Next loop, part of Learning VBA in Excel.

 Many of the code segments you write, such as assigning a value to a variable or displaying a message box, will just need to run one time.
 If you work with arrays or cell ranges though, you might need to repeat a segment several times.
 The easiest way to repeat code in Excel VBA is to create a For Next Loop.
 So let's go back to this example here, where I have a set of shipping charges.
 We have the maximum weight in pounds, and then the cost in dollars here.
 And I'll show you the code that I'll use to work with them by pressing Alt+F11 to go to the Visual Basic Editor.
 What this code does is activate cell B3 and then using the For Next Loop, it starts at the value of 0, counts 3 to 5, and draws values from the Worksheet and puts them into the array.